 Prior to or early in each semester a mandatory general audition will be held for all student choreographers planning to choreograph and dancers who want to perform.
-The casting process will be managed by two faculty members and student choreographers will submit cast lists to the Dance Office Manager who will monitor, with the School Director, the implementation of these guidelines.
+The casting process will be managed by faculty members and student choreographers will submit cast lists to the Dance Office Manager who will monitor, with the School Director, the implementation of these guidelines.
+All dancers must complete the mandatory performance MOU prior to the end of the drop/add period to participate in rehearsals and performances.